-In the first six to seven months, you can typically treat a mare just like a non-pregnant one.
+In the first 6 to 7 months, you can typically treat a pregnant mare just like a non-pregnant one.
 These mares are typically able to do everything they could before they got pregnant.
 Generally, you should avoid breaking the mare into a full sweat to avoid stress.
 This may mean that the horse can compete in certain competitions and not in others.
 You should consider temperature and humidity when deciding whether or not to ride the mare.

 Many pregnant mares actually advance faster than before they were pregnant, as their hormones are more stable.
 The mare becomes more tolerable and less defensive, which is extremely helpful when training and competing.

 Can You Ride a Horse During Late Pregnancy?

 The mare will usually become less accepting of work sometime in their seventh month of pregnancy.
 They will usually start to become uncomfortable during this period and may refuse to do anything strenuous.
 The saddle and other tackle may not fit correctly.
 The mare may also have less coordination and balance, which can make her compete worse in competitions and riding.

 Frequent walks may help the expectant horse better than rides will.
 We recommend decreasing their walks significantly in the third trimester.
 However, you should still provide plenty of exercise to ensure that the pregnancy continues smoothly.

 - Related Read: How Long Are Horses Pregnant?

 When Can I Ride My Horse After Birth?